Ohio / Ashtabula County

 What is the housing market like in Williamsfield, OH?

-The housing market in Williamsfield is affordable, with a median home price of $112,000 and a high owner-occupancy rate of almost 80%.
-Home values have appreciated by over 5% in the past year, offering both stability and opportunity for buyers.
+The local housing market is strong, with a median home price of $112,000 and an owner-occupied rate of nearly 80%.
+The market has seen a 5.2% appreciation over the past year, and rental vacancy rates remain moderate at 7.1%.
+Williamsfield offers a mix of stability and opportunity for both buyers and renters.

 $112,000